The Breathing Wall: Connie Michele Morey & Taryn Walker

 Taryn Walker describes what is at stake: “Breath as thriving Black and Indigenous lives and culture, breath as decolonization, breath as healing and rejuvenating Earth, breath as trees, breath as you, breath as me.
 Restriction of breath as death, restriction of breath as oppression, restriction of breath as deforestation, restriction of breath as colonization, restriction of breath as censorship, restriction of breath as laws preventing voices calling for change.”

-Join us at The Roundhouse at Bayview Place on August 20 from 6-9pm for the preview!
+Join us at The Roundhouse at Bayview Place on Thursday, August 20 from 6-9pm for the preview, and on Sunday, August 23 from 2-3:30pm for the artist talk!

 This exhibition is part of our OFFSITE | INSIGHT program at the Art Gallery of Greater Victoria.